Charlie (band): History

 The band debuted as a recording act in 1973, issuing the non-charting single "I Need Your Love" on Decca in the UK.
 Although the band had a contract for four singles with Decca, only one more ("Knocking Down Your Door") was recorded, and it was never released.

 Three years later, Charlie released their first album Fantasy Girls.
 Thomas was Charlie's primary songwriter for this and all future albums, although he also collaborated with other band members from time to time.
 Charlie supported The Who at their 1975 Hammersmith Odeon Christmas shows and toured the UK in spring 1976 as a support act to the Dutch progressive rock band Focus to promote the album.
 Smith left after the first album and was replaced by the keyboard player Julian Colbeck.

 The group's second album, No Second Chance, began the practice of having a photograph of a female model as the album's cover.
-"Turning To You", from that album, was Charlie's first chart entry, peaking at #96 in the US.
+"Turning To You", from that album, was Charlie's first chart entry, peaking at No. 96 in the US.
 Thomas also produced the album, with John Anderson.
 All future Charlie releases were produced by Thomas, usually in association with one or more band members.

 Eugene Organ was added as a fifth member on guitar for the following two albums, Lines in 1978 and Fight Dirty in 1979.
-The band had its biggest hit in 1978 with "She Loves to Be In Love", which peaked at #54 in the US.
-In the following year, the band had another minor hit with "Killer Cut", which rose to #60 in the US.
+The band had its biggest hit in 1978 with "She Loves to Be In Love", which peaked at No. 54 in the US.
+In the following year, the band had another minor hit with "Killer Cut", which rose to No. 60 in the US.
 By this time, Shep Lonsdale had been added as an official sixth member, playing drums and percussion alongside Gadd on all of Fight Dirty.

-Colbeck and Organ left in 1980 amid some turmoil, after having finished recording of the group's planned fifth album, Here Comes Trouble.
+Colbeck and Organ departed in 1980 following the completion of recording for the band's fifth album, Here Comes Trouble, amid some internal turmoil.
 Colbeck wrote, "Finally, the touring band line-up of Terry Thomas, John Anderson, Eugene Organ, Steve Gadd, and myself ceased operations once Arista refused to release Here Comes Trouble, and our caring, sharing management company immediately cut off all our money in 1980.
-That's a whole other story but, for the record, our final gig was in 1979 at the Civic Center in Providence, Rhode Island on Monday 29 October, alongside Foreigner."
-Thomas commented, "Arista our new label in the U.S. wanted more songs - our company in the UK - Trident Audio Productions - refused to put us in the studio or spend any more money.
-The UK record company - Polydor - wouldn't release it until it had a U.S. release.
-Effectively Charlie had no record label and no money to live on.
-Eugene and Julian decided to leave."
+That's a whole other story but, for the record, our final gig was in 1979 at the Civic Center in Providence, Rhode Island on Monday 29 October, alongside Foreigner".
+Thomas commented, "Arista our new label in the U.S. wanted more songs – our company in the UK – Trident Audio Productions – refused to put us in the studio or spend any more money.
+The UK record company – Polydor – wouldn't release it until it had a U.S. release.
+Effectively, Charlie had no record label and no money to live on.
+Eugene and Julian decided to leave".